predsci/sunRunner3D-manuscript/README.md

 /bin/rm -rf pluto*log
 cd ..
 ```
-The CME run is a continuation of the relaxation phase, which you will specify in your command line when starting the run:
+The CME run is a continuation of the relaxation phase.
+You will specify this in your command line when starting the run:
 ```
 mpirun -np 32 ./pluto -no-x3par -restart 1 1>log 2>err &
 ```
-All your results will be generated in the `output` directory and you can track its progression using:
+Here too, all your results will be generated in the `output` directory and you can track the CME run progression using:
 ```
 tail output/pluto.0.log
 ```
-for example.

 # Generating Figures

-The genfig_dir directory contains all the scripts needed to reproduce Figures 7-12 from the manuscript.
+The `fig_dir` directory contains all the scripts needed to reproduce Figures 7-12 from the manuscript.
 Each figure has its dedicated script.
 You will need to update each script with the correct path to your PLUTO CME results.